Well, Fox News has got a story they're running right now that the majority of Americans still oppose Obamacare, and that's not going to change.

 These five guys, oh, and then keep remembering these things.

-We are not going to be coming.
+We are not going to be combined that great that we can.

 This is Williams that we're listening to here.